from £323 /night help Price for guests, Nights approx:

 Danby Lodge is full of character and historical features, including a huge stone inglenook fireplace, wooden panelling and thick stone walls.
 The house is furnished with a mix of modern and antique furniture to match the immense character of this magnificent house.
 One of the bedrooms is accessed via a hidden "priest hole" - a door masquerading as a bookcase.
 It is a fantastic place for a family holiday or a relaxing escape from the hustle and bustle of modern life.

-The coach house contains a games room with a running machine, a Cross Trainer, a punch bag and a 42 inch flat screen TV with Satellite TV.
+The coach house contains a games room with a running machine, a punch bag, a table tennis table and a 42 inch flat screen TV with Satellite TV.
 There is also a table and a couple of chairs in the games room.
 A couple of mountain bikes are available for use by guests and Croquet and Boules sets, plus badminton nets and racquets available.
 In the house, there are various games, including 3D Hangman, Risk, Cluedo, Roadblock, Trivial Pursuits and Outburst.
 There is also a good selection of books to read.

 The kitchen and utility feature granite worksurfaces with Philippe Starck designer taps.
 The kitchen also contains an American Style Stainless steel fridge freezer, a small informal dining table and chairs, a stainless steel range with six burner gas hob and a Fisher and Paykel dual drawer dishwasher.